Fifteen years directing campaigns that don’t just win awards — they change what people do. At scale. In every zip code. With nonprofit budgets.

 Creative direction for federal government communications under DHS Science & Technology.
 Built brand and messaging systems where accuracy and credibility are non-negotiable.
 NAGC First Place + Blue Pencil Award of Excellence.

 Cross-sector creative direction including health, nonprofit, and civic organizations.
-Applied Implementation Science to brand strategy — closing the gap between what organizations build and what communities actually adopt.
+Applied communication strategy to brand — closing the gap between what organizations build and what communities actually adopt.

 Camera crew for the Athens 2004 Olympics broadcast.
 In-office at Icon Productions during Apocalypto.
 The foundation: what zero-failure, no-second-take creative production actually demands.

 Awareness campaigns are the nonprofit sector’s most expensive habit.
 The brief is never “make people aware.”
 The brief is always “make people act.”
-I design from the desired behavior backward — applying Implementation Science to every creative decision.
+I design from the desired behavior backward — engineering every creative decision around the action, not the impression.

 A single campaign is a sprint.
 A brand system is a relay.
 Nonprofit creative has to work without its creator in the room — deployed by volunteers, local chapters, and partners who have zero time to interpret a style guide.
 I build for that reality.